NGxDTV/NGMemory/ReadME.md

 # NGMemory v1.0.5

-NGMemory is a powerful, easy-to-use C# library that simplifies external **process-memory work** *and* rich **GUI automation**.
+NGMemory is a powerful, easy‑to‑use C# library that simplifies external **process‑memory work** *and* rich **GUI automation**.
 Whether you are debugging, manipulating memory, or scripting complex UIs, NGMemory has you covered.

 ---